jon-wei/druid/docs/content/design/index.md

 Situations where you would likely _not_ want to use Druid include:

-- You need low-latency updates.
+- You need low-latency updates of _existing_ records using a primary key.
 Druid supports streaming inserts, but not streaming updates (updates are done using background batch jobs).
 - You are building an offline reporting system where query latency is not very important.
 - You want to do "big" joins (joining one big fact table to another big fact table).